pjmaker/cccp/README.md

 The Cluster Controller provides a interface to a group of SMA inverters and provides power setpoint controller.

 Note that this is merely a test program in order to demonstrate functionallity.

+INSTALLATION

+The program requires the pymodbus and twisted libraries to be installed along with python2.